jedward-s/2025EndophyteWarming/README.md

 File designations are below:

 2025EndophyteWarming.R
--R code for preforming analysis and generating figures in manuscript
+-R code for performing analysis and generating figures in manuscript

 WarmingEndo_meta.csv
--Metadata and root colonzation values
+-Metadata and root colonization values

 WarmingEndo_OTU.csv
 -Species by site table of read counts for fungal OTUs with associated taxonomy and functional guild assignments